-- Obtain and complete a FY 2021 Pre-Application form.
-This was mailed to all communities and counties in Region V and is also available or online at www.lakeagassiz.com under the "Community Development" tab. - May 19, 2021 Due date for pre-applications and all required supplementary information.
+- 1. Obtain and complete in its entirety a CDBG FY 2020 Pre-Application form.
+This was mailed to all communities and counties in Region V and is also available or online at www.lakeagassiz.com. (click on "Community Development Block Grant") - 2.
+May 20, 2020 Due date for pre-applications and all required supplementary information.
 Pre-applications must be received in LARC offices by 5:00 p.m.
-Applications submitted via e-mail or fax must be followed by signed original copies. - May 20, 2021 June 9, 2021 LARC staff determines eligibility, reviews and scores pre-applications. - June 16, 2021 LARC Board of Directors convenes to review staff scoring, hear project presentations, rank need for each project and develop funding recommendations. - 5.
-June 18, 2021 LARC staff notifies applicants of recommendations for funding. - June 15, 2022 Final date for completion of full applications and submittal to the Division of Community Services.
+Applications submitted via e-mail or fax must be followed by signed original copies. - 3.
+May 21, 2020 June 10, 2020 - LARC staff determines eligibility, reviews and scores pre-applications. - 4.
+June 17, 2020 LARC Board of Directors convenes to review staff scoring, hear project presentations, rank need for each project and develop funding recommendations. - 5.
+June 19, 2020 LARC staff notifies applicants of recommendations for funding. - 6.
+June 19, 2021 Final date for completion of full applications and submittal to the Division of Community Services.